Chapter 3.5 – Ports and the Circular Economy

 • Reuse.
 A product can be transferred from one user to another by using a form of leasing or sharing involving collection, maintenance, storage, and delivery.

 • Remanufacture.
 The manufacturing of a new product from similar products once it has ceased to function because of damage or wear and tear.
-The manufacturer refurbishes major parts and adds new components for the parts that cannot be repaired if necessary.
+The manufacturer refurbishes major parts and adds new components for the parts that cannot be repaired, if necessary.
 Then, the product is reintroduced into the supply chain.

 Implementing these principles requires two fundamental changes within supply chains:

 • Product design.
-Conventionally, products are designed to be single-use and discardable.
+Conventionally, products are designed to be single-use and disposable.
 The goal is to design products that can be modular, upgradable, and of longer duration.
 At the end of their life cycle, it should be possible for the product to be disassembled, reused, and recycled.
 A challenge concerns that technological developments incite the design of products with short life cycles.

 • Feedback loops.
 Capabilities to incorporate feedback loops need to be developed so that circular supply chains become operational.
 Through feedback loops and their collection mechanisms, goods can be shared, reused, remanufactured, or recycled.
 A challenge concerns that feedback loops can be complex and costly to implement.

 The CE brings forward the concept of extended producer responsibility, imposing on manufacturers and distributors a higher degree of responsibility for the environmental externalities of the goods they produce.
-This involves increasing involvement, even covering some of the related costs, over three main cycles: production and distribution, consumption and recycling.
+This involves increasing involvement, even covering some of the related costs, over three main cycles: production and distribution, consumption, and recycling.
 Improving the production and distribution cycle, mostly through improved product design, is expected.
 Further, the consumption cycle allows for extended longevity of the product, namely a capacity to reuse, and once a product is discarded, mechanisms should be in place to ensure that it enters the recycling cycle.
 During the latter, goods are collected, sorted, and reprocessed, eventually transformed as manufacturing inputs, thus reentering the production cycle.
 The concept of extended producer responsibility also involves a form of legal and economic responsibility.
 However, this raises ethical and legal issues as the burden is placed on the producers and distributors over environmental externalities that are complex and controversial to assess and, particularly, to measure.
 At the same time, users may face less accountability for their consumption behavior.

 2. The Circular Maritime Economy